 Upon discovering that damage has occurred to industrial steel storage rack, the best practice is to immediately remove the structure from service and safely unload all stored pallet loads.
-This significantly reduces the risk of a collapse and the potential for subsequent injury to employees and damage to product caused.
+This significantly reduces the risk of a collapse.
+It also minimizes the potential for subsequent injury to employees and damage to product caused.

-However, as noted in section 9.4 of the recently updated Guideline for the Assessment and Repair or Replacement of Damaged Rack — Version 2.0, published by RMI, it is sometimes possible to repair a damaged rack while it is still loaded.
-The determination about the appropriateness of this course of action should be made by a qualified storage rack design engineer, engaged to assess the damage and make recommendations for the safest repair.
+However, as noted in section 9.4 of the recently updated Guideline for the Assessment and Repair or Replacement of Damaged Rack — Version 2.0, published by RMI, it is sometimes possible to repair a damaged rack without unloading it first.
+Only a qualified storage rack design engineer can determine the appropriateness of this course of action.
+Always engage an engineer to assess the damage and make recommendations for the safest repair.

-Per the Guideline, in certain situations a jack can be attached to the rack column above the damaged section to temporarily relieve the damaged upright of the load.
-With the jack secured in place, the work required to repair the rack can be completed without unloading product.
+Per the Guideline, in certain situations attaching a jack to the rack column above the damaged section may be possible.
+This temporarily relieves the damaged upright of the load.
+With the jack secured in place, it is possible to complete the required repair work without unloading product.

 For safety, the jack and its attachment to the column must have a capacity rating capable of supporting the actual load on the rack structure.
-Further, the jack device itself must be designed and validated for such an application by the supervising engineer.
+Further, the supervising engineer must confirm and validate that the jack is appropriate for this use.

 Additionally, the Guideline notes two special considerations when assessing the suitability of such a procedure prior to utilizing a jack: